Lionel Dotson

 Dotson was also a member of the Denver Broncos and Buffalo Bills.

-Early years
+Early life

 Dotson attended and played high school football at Dobie High School in Pasadena, Texas.
 He was a two-time letterman in both football and basketball.
 During his senior season, he recorded 50 tackles and 13 sacks on his way to a nomination for the U.S. Army All-American Bowl.
 In basketball, he earned first-team all-district honors as a junior and was selected to the Texas High School Coaches All-Star game as a senior.

 College career

 After graduating from Dobie High School, Dotson played college football for the University of Arizona.
 As a true freshman in 2003, he was redshirted and was a member of the defensive scout team.

 Dotson saw action in seven games including six starts as a redshirt freshman in 2004.
 He finished the season with 19 tackles (12 solo), 3.5 tackles for a loss and three sacks.
 Against rival Arizona State, he recorded five tackles, 1.5 tackles for a loss and a sack.

 As a sophomore in 2005, Dotson started four of the 10 games in which he played for the Wildcats.
 On the year he recorded 21 tackles (10 solo), a forced fumble and a fumble recovery.
 He set a season-high and tied a career-high with five tackles in a game against Washington.

 Dotson played in 11 games for the Wildcats in 2006, starting 10 of them.
 He earned honorable mention All-Pac-10 honors as a junior with 31 tackles (15 solo), two tackles for a loss, a sack and a forced fumble.

 He experienced his most productive season as a senior in 2007, recording 50 tackles (36 solo), nine tackles for a loss, a team-high 6.5 sacks a forced fumble and a pass defensed.
 For his efforts, Dotson earned second-team All-Pac-10 honors.

 During his four-year collegiate career at Arizona, Dotson started 32 of the 40 games in which he played and racked up 121 tackles (73 solo), 14.5 tackles for a loss, 10.5 sacks, three forced fumbles, a fumble recovery and four passes defensed.